portworx/scripts/PX_Gather_Logs/README.md

 # px_gather_logs.sh

 ## Description
 Collects logs and other information related to Portworx/PX Backup for issue analysis.
-This can be executed from anywhere we have kubectl/oc command access to the cluster.
+This can be executed from any unix-based terminal where we have kubectl/oc command access to the cluster.
 Script will generate a tarball file in /tmp folder

 ## Usage
 ### Passing Inputs as Parameters